 Have Yarn Will Practice

-I was not at all sure I would join the mitten KAL because I’m not good with double-pointed needles, or knitting small circumferences (socks, mittens).
+I was not at all sure I would join the mitten KAL because I’m not good with double-pointed needles, or knitting small circumferences (socks, mittens), and I’m a newbie at colorwork too.
+But I learn best when I jump in without thinking too much about it.
 I ordered the Rauma yarn and the mitten pattern (see link in first paragraph) and decided to begin knitting just to see how my gauge was.

 This will not be the mitten I knit for the KAL.
 I can’t start that one until the cast-on date of February 13th and I haven’t decided which pattern to choose.
 (If you want to join in, see the rules and participating designers – offering discounts on their patterns! – in the Ravelry TWT forum – you will have to sign in.)